University of Cincinnati College of Education Criminal Justice and Human Services: Rankings and recognition

 The annual survey of America's top graduate schools conducted by U.S. News & World Report ranks CECH overall at 55th in the nation's Education Graduate Programs.

 The Division of Criminal Justice was ranked #1 nationally in terms of research productivity, according to the Journal of Criminal Justice.
 U.S. News & World Report ranks the Division of Criminal Justice's doctoral program as the #3 program in the nation.

+The UC Online Master’s in Sport Administration was rated as the #1 online program in North America by SportBusiness Postgraduate Rankings.